ned14/outcome/doc/md/09-acknowledgements.md

 # Acknowledgements

+To Paul Bristow who <a href="https://lists.boost.org/Archives/boost/2015/05/222687.php">
-To whomever it was who proposed the name "Outcome" for the library after a very extended period of name bikeshedding on boost-dev.
+proposed the name "Outcome"</a> for the library after a very extended period of name bikeshedding on boost-dev.
 I had been minded to call the library "Boost.Donkey" just to shut everyone up because the name bike shedding was getting ridiculous.
-But Outcome is a lot nicer, so thank you to whomever it was.
+But Outcome is a lot nicer, so thank you Paul.

 My heartfelt thanks to Charley Bay for acting as review manager for Outcome in May 2017.
 It is becoming ever harder to find a Boost review manager, so thank you!
 My thanks also